 regexp must assume a match against:

-The following list illustrates the normalised form of the method signature (and hence, order) in which your
+The following list illustrates the normalized form of the method signature (and hence, order) in which your

 regexp must be defined to match specific methods in your Groovy source code: